Saxophonist Keith Zimmerman in Concert

 For the opening recital of his 66th year of saxophone, Zimmerman has selected a combination of French and American classical saxophone repertoire, light classical transcriptions, and jazz-oriented pieces.
 Included are Burnet Tuthill’s Sonata; Henri Tomasi’s Concerto; Claude Debussy’s Rhapsodie; a medley from Gershwin’s Porgy and Bess; Martini’s Pleasure of Love; Schubert’s Ave Maria; Rudy Wiedoeft’s signature Saxophobia; and Zimmerman’s own setting of Amazing Grace.

 Zimmerman is the leader and co-founder of the Illinois Saxophone Quintet.
 He has played in France, Germany, England, Canada, and many U.S. states.
 He is also an artist clinician for Paris Selmer saxophones and E. Rousseau mouthpieces.
-For more on Zimmerman, please click here.
+More on Zimmerman.